ROUND LEAVED WINTERGREEN

 8th July 2009, Sand Dunes, Southport, Lancs.
 Photo: © RWD

-The four basal leaves are shiny and some may be roundish.
+The four basal leaves are satin shiny and some may be roundish.
 The smooth single stem has a reddish-green hue.

 7th Aug 2009, Sand Dunes, Southport, Lancs.
 Photo: © RWD